-Four years later, in 1995, a sculpture to the memory of the victims was errected, but not in the village, but inside the Olympic Park.
+Four years later, in 1995, a sculpture to the memory of the victims was erected, but not in the village, but inside the Olympic Park.
 I was not there for its opening.
 I had already left Munich at the time for London, my home of choice.
-I don’t think I would have chosen the village as a home, as my parents did, but neither would I have chosen Germany as a home, were my father, a Jewish shoah survivor from Poland settled, after Germans had murdered almost his entire family members.
+I don’t think I would have chosen the village as a home, as my parents did, but neither would I have chosen Germany as a home, where my father, a Jewish Shoah survivor from Poland settled after Germans had murdered almost all his family members.

-Finally, in September 2017, on initiative of the Bavarian government, with support by the IOC, and the German Sport Federation, the memorial centre opened that is overlooking the Olympic Village in Munich.
+Finally, in September 2017, on the initiative of the Bavarian government, with support by the IOC, and the German Sports Federation, the memorial centre opened that is overlooking the Olympic Village in Munich.
 It finally documents and remembers the terror act and its victims in the way necessary.

 Having visited the centre now, I can say it finally expresses that, what always was also part of my, if not most people’s association of the village across the world.

 But terror attacks are not at all absent here.
-Only in 2016 the near by Munich Olympic Shopping Centre was the scene of a terror run by one man, who, it is thought, deliberately targeted migrants, exploiting the continued vulnerabilities of civil life.
+Only in 2016 the nearby Munich Olympic Shopping Centre was the scene of a terror run by one man, who, it is thought, deliberately targeted migrants, exploiting the continued vulnerabilities of civil life.
 Munich went hysterical that night assuming a widespread terrorist attack.
-Nine people, many young, were shot dead, before the assailant commited suicide.
+Nine people, many young, were shot dead before the assailant committed suicide.
 Berlin saw another attack carried out by one man in December that year inspired by Daesh ideology that ended twelve civilians’ lives.
-There were smaller incidents in Bavaria of that nature too in the same year, whilst Germany continues to be the scene of far right terrorism also.
-Munich, in fact, is the place of one of the most protracted and long running trials against a former far rights terror cell, the NSU.
-It had executed ten people in tbe 1990s, who were all migrants to Germany.
+There were smaller incidents in Bavaria of that nature too in the same year, whilst Germany continues to be the scene of far-right terrorism also.
+Munich, in fact, is the place of one of the most protracted and long-running trials against a former far rights terror cell, the NSU.
+It had executed ten people in the 1990s, who were all migrants to Germany.